How many shows are put on each semester?

 What kind of time commitment does working on a show require?

 This depends greatly on what kind of show you are working on.
-Major productions require many hours of commitment.
+Mainstage productions require many hours of commitment.
 Rehearsals are often up to four hours a day, five days a week.
 Production staff and design positions are also heavy time commitments.
 On any given show, it is expected that everyone involved helps with load-in and tech rehearsals.
 These usually take up the weekend and evenings prior to performances.

 Is 3Ps the only theatre group on campus?